huanyxsir/Red-Black-Tree-Counting/documents/report.typ

 = *Chapter 5*: Conclusion and Future Work

 == Conclusion

-This project successfully explored three distinct methods for counting Red-Black Trees.
-We progressed from a simple, exponential-time Brute Force algorithm to a polynomial-time #mi(`O(N^2 log N)`) Dynamic Programming solution.
-Finally, by abstracting the DP's convolution into the domain of Generating Functions, we implemented an #mi(`O(N^{1.58} log N)`) solution using Karatsuba multiplication, which proved to be the most efficient.
+This project successfully explored four distinct methods for counting Red-Black Trees.
+We progressed from a simple, exponential-time Brute Force algorithm to a polynomial-time #mi(`O(N^2 \log N)`) Dynamic Programming solution.
+Finally, by abstracting the DP's convolution into the domain of Generating Functions, we implemented two high-performance solutions: one using Karatsuba multiplication (#mi(`O(N^{1.58} \log N)`)) and a final, optimized version using a 3-Modulus Number Theoretic Transform (NTT) to achieve a remarkable #mi(`O(N \log^2 N)`) complexity.

-The project reinforces the power of DP in solving complex counting problems and demonstrates how techniques from abstract algebra (like Generating Functions) can lead to significant performance optimizations.
+The project reinforces the power of DP in solving complex counting problems and demonstrates how advanced algebraic techniques (Generating Functions) and algorithm design (NTT) can lead to significant, real-world performance optimizations.in solving complex counting problems and demonstrates how techniques from abstract algebra (like Generating Functions) can lead to significant performance optimizations.

-In the future, we aim to ...
-1. Implement the Generating Function method using a Fast Fourier Transform (FFT) or Number Theoretic Transform (NTT) to achieve #mi(`O(N log^2 N)`) or #mi(`O(N log N)`) time complexity, allowing us to solve for #mi(`N \ge 100,000`).
-2. Investigate if a closed-form solution or a simpler recurrence exists for this counting problem.
-3. Extend this counting methodology to other types of balanced (or unbalanced) binary search trees.

 #pagebreak()